Areas of Research

 Rhetoric and Composition and English language studies, writing and writing pedagogy, genre studies, variation and standardization, Standardized Edited English.

-I study writing—how people write, why they write, what they write—and the social and cultural contexts that create writing and writing creates.
-With a background in both English language studies and rhetoric and composition, I tend to focus on texts of all kinds.
+I study writing—how people write, why they write, what they write—and the social and cultural contexts that create writing and that writing creates.
+With a background in both English language studies and Rhetoric and Composition, I tend to focus on texts of all kinds.
 I’m especially interested in the ways writers work within and against conventions and constraints, whether Standardized Edited English or genres.

-In addition to the publications listed below, I have been invited to present my research to scholars, students, and teachers at universities in Sweden, Denmark, Canada, and Brazil, as well as universities in the United States, including Syracuse, Florida State, Michigan, and UNC-Greensboro, among others.
+In addition to the publications listed below, I have been invited to present my research and conduct seminars and workshops for scholars, students, and teachers at universities in Germany, Sweden, Denmark, Canada, and Brazil, as well as universities in the United States, including Syracuse, Florida State, Michigan, UNC-Greensboro, Brigham Young, and Rochester, among others.

 Writing Genres.
 Carbondale IL: Southern Illinois University Press, 2004.